 A: Though Bend lies nearly 3,000 miles from New York, this Central Oregon town was as grief-stricken as the rest of the nation when the planes hit the World Trade Center on September 11, 2001.

-Bill Smith, president of William Smith Properties and key developer of Bend’s Old Mill District recalls looking out his office window one morning right after the tragic events and seeing an American flag flying from one of the 200+ foot smokestacks.
+Bill Smith, former president of William Smith Properties and key developer of Bend’s Old Mill District recalled looking out his office window one morning right after the tragic events and saw an American flag flying from one of the 200+ foot smokestacks.

-“I thought, ‘holy mackerel, who did that?’” he recalls.
+“I thought, ‘holy mackerel, who did that?’” he recalled.

 The answer?
 Longtime Central Oregon resident Tim Keeton of Keeton & King Construction, Inc.